secretlifeof/juhuui/README.md

 ### UI tool intended for design systems

 I made this tool wanting the best (very objective) of Styled-Components, Chakra-UI but with atomic CSS (single purpose classes).
 You can merge, nest and create variants.
-All this sweetness is packed into good performance.

 Hopefully you will have the same joy using juhuUi as me.